 This paternity law introduction will help you understand the process of establishing paternity.
 It will also explain the legal significance paternity carries.

 Paternity Actions in Court

-An action to establish paternity is a civil proceeding.
-Most states require that paternity be established by a "preponderance of the evidence," which means that it must be more likely than not that the man is the father of the child.
+An action to establish paternity is a civil proceeding in family court.
+Most states establish the paternity of a child using a "preponderance of the evidence."
+A preponderance of the evidence means that it must be more likely than not that the man is the father of the child.

 DNA Testing and Paternity

-How Paternity is Established
+How To Establish Paternity

 The Effects of Establishing Paternity

-Let a Professional Help You with Your Paternity Case
+Let a Professional Help You With Your Paternity Case

 Determining a child's legal father can have a far-reaching impact, especially when it comes to finances and emotions.